 It’s important not to go overboard, however – since these shelves are still in plain view, too many of them filled with accumulated clutter can still be distracting.

 Another option is to add accessories to existing furniture.
 Modular desks, for instance, can often be fitted with additional storage and shelving, or with hangers, racks, and holders for all manner of office equipment.
+You can always consider looking at different furniture options available online.

 In an office with cubicles, the walls are usually conducive to mountable accessory holders, keeping pens and other small items in one place.